 Don’t feel bad!

 There are a lot of reasons for people not to have an emergency savings fund.
+One reason might be that you are struggling to manage your debts and may be facing wage garnishment.
+In such situations, contact a lawyer who will tell you how to stop wage garnishments and help you manage your debts.
 However, you want to stop making excuses.
 As soon as you’re out of the current financial situation (and there is a light at the end of this dark, twisty, scary tunnel) you can take the following steps to start saving for this happening in the future.

 Save a little at a time

 Let’s start by looking at your finances.
 You’re not going to build up an emergency account within weeks.
 Now, I do have an emergency fund just in case, but it’s taken time to build it up to this point.
 And I still don’t feel like it’s enough.

 I’ve been where you may be now.
 I’ve lived paycheck to paycheck, feeling like it would be impossible to save just a little in case of emergencies.
 It turned out that wasn’t the case.

 My family and I started saving $10 per month.
 That was it.
 That was all we could afford.
 That slowly grew as both my husband and I got better jobs/gained better clients, since being preparing of emergencies is important we never know what could happen, some people even take an emergency responder course so they can work dealing with these emergencies as well.

 Just start small.
 Every little really does help.

 52 Week Money Challenge: How to Save an Extra $5,000 Every Year on Autopilot, Build Your First Emergency Fund & Pay Off Debt Fast